akhaled01/sphere-wars/README.md

 ## 🙏 Acknowledgments

 - Built with the [Bevy](https://bevyengine.org/) game engine
-- Tank model and assets from various open-source contributors
-- Inspired by classic maze and tank games
+- Inspired by the maze runner game